The 5 Stages of an Advisory Firm

 At this stage, the firm becomes a true business asset.

 The founder may still work with clients, but the organization no longer depends on them to operate.
+The firm has evolved into something much larger than any individual practice.

 Typical structure: